Wehrum, Pennsylvania: History

-The company invested over a million dollars in Wehrum and the town quickly developed.
+The company invested over $1 million in Wehrum and the town quickly developed.
 Coal from the Wehrum mines was shipped to Buffalo, Rochester, and Pittsburgh.

 Operations in Wehrum experienced several accidents.
 In 1904, a gas explosion killed four miners.
 The coal washer burnt in 1906, leading to decreased activity until the washer was replaced the next year.
 In 1909, an explosion killed twenty-one miners.
 The mines were eventually sold to the Bethlehem Mines Corporation in 1922, which unexpectedly closed the mines in 1929.
 Many of the houses were stripped for lumber, and the mine buildings were sold for scrap.
 By 1934 only one house, the school, and the jail remained.

 One of the few remnants of Wehrum is the Sts.
 Peter and Paul Russian Orthodox Church cemetery, built between 1902 and 1904 on land purchased by Saint Tikhon of Moscow.
-The church acquired more property in Vintondale, Pennsylvania, where a new building was constructed in 1907.
+The church acquired more property in Vintondale, where a new building was constructed in 1907.
 Records indicate that many of the residents were from Máramaros in the Kingdom of Hungary.
 The last burials were in 1927.

 Dam

 The Wehrum Dam is another remnant of the old mining town.
 Its remains can still be found deep in the woods leading up the mountain from where the Allegheny Trail passes through the area.
-It's called the Wehrum Dam and had originally been used by the Bethlehem Mines Corporation.
-This dam was one of six that broke during two rainy days in July - the 19th & 20th - of 1977, contributing to the Johnstown Flood of that year.
+The Wehrum Dam had originally been used by the Bethlehem Mines Corporation.
+This dam was one of six that broke during two rainy days, July 19–20, 1977, contributing to the Johnstown Flood of that year.
 It is listed as "Unnamed Dam" in some places, but most who live in the area continue to refer to it as the Wehrum Dam, even to this day.
 The sides of the walls of the old dam still rest among the cliffs of the area, the basin of the former dam now a tangled and overgrown meadow.